North Carolina Innovative School District and Innovation Zones.

 (1) Innovative school. - A qualifying school selected by the State Board of Education under the supervision of the North Carolina Innovative School District.

 (3) Innovative school operator or IS operator. - An entity selected by the State Board of Education upon the recommendation of the ISD Superintendent to operate an innovative school.
-The Department of Public Instruction may not be selected as an IS operator.
+Except as otherwise provided in this Article, the Department of Public Instruction may not be selected as an IS operator.

 (4) ISD Superintendent. - The superintendent of the ISD appointed by the Superintendent of Public Instruction in accordance with G.S.
 115C-75.6.